Maurice Vellekoop: Professional life

-After graduating from art school, Vellekoop began his career as a freelance artist being featured in several shows early on in his career.
+After graduating from art school, Vellekoop began his career as a freelance artist, and was featured in several shows early on in his career.
 In 1986, several of his comics were published via REACTOR Art and Design in Toronto.
 He joined the REACTOR studio near the beginning of his career.
 He wrote a few zines entitled "Fear Comics" and "Guilt Comics."
 His work was even featured internationally in the Palazzo Fortuny in Venice, Italy.
-By the year 1994, Vellekoop was working for popular United States magazines like Vogue who sent him as a reporter to cover the "autumn couture collection" in Paris which he published as a comic.
+By 1994, Vellekoop was working for popular American magazines like Vogue who sent him as a reporter to cover the "autumn couture collection" in Paris, which he published as a comic.
 He also completed work for art exhibitions in the Netherlands.

 Vellekoop illustrated for the book Sex Tips for a Dominatrix, written by Patricia Payne.
 In his work in the fashion industry, he is known for using "felt pens and watercolours."
 Vellekoop saw himself as a "mild satirist" in general and utilized fashion as well as sex in satirical work.

 Vellekoop's work was featured in several shows in the United Kingdom including at Twenty Twenty Two in Manchester and Space Station Sixty Five in London.
-He is writing his own coming of age story, I'm So Glad We Had This Time Together, which shares more about his early years specifically his religious upbringing and growing up in the North American suburbs.
+He wrote his own coming of age story, I'm So Glad We Had This Time Together, which shares more about his early years specifically his religious upbringing and growing up in the North American suburbs.

 His work also appeared in the Jeffrey Schwarz' documentary film Boulevard!
 A Hollywood Story.
 The film tells the story of Gloria Swanson and her work to make Sunset Boulevard a musical where she ends up in a love triangle with two gay songwriters: Dickson Hughes and Richard Stapley.

-His work has appeared in publications such as Drawn & Quarterly, Time, GQ, Vogue, Cosmopolitan, The New Yorker, Madamoiselle, Cosmetics, The New York Times Magazine, Rolling Stone, Entertainment Weekly, Fashion, Mother Jones, Glamour, and Wallpaper, as well as in the books ABC Book: A Homoerotic Primer, Sex Tips from a Dominatrix, Pinups, Mensroom Reader and Vellevision.
+His work has appeared in publications such as Drawn & Quarterly, Time, GQ, Cosmopolitan, The New Yorker, Madamoiselle, Cosmetics, The New York Times Magazine, Rolling Stone, Entertainment Weekly, Fashion, Mother Jones, Glamour, and Wallpaper, as well as in the books ABC Book: A Homoerotic Primer, Sex Tips from a Dominatrix, Pinups, Mensroom Reader and Vellevision.

 He has also done work for multiple corporations including Swissair, Abercrombie & Fitch, Air Canada, Smart Car, LVMH, and Bush Irish Whiskey.